-Capital goods can be said to be any goods that can be used for increased production.
-The most common capital goods are referred to as Plant, Property and Equipment.
+Capital goods can be said to be the goods that can be used to increase production.
+The most common types of capital goods are referred to as plant, property, and equipment.
 For purchasing capital goods, the producer must make a considerable amount of investment.
 Therefore, the purchase of a capital good is referred to as a capital expense in accountancy.

-Capital goods being high investment products play an important role in the economy; it acts as an entry barrier for new companies which lack the necessary funds for acquiring such equipment.
-If a business is unable to produce goods due to lack of equipment, it will not be able to compete in the market.
+Capital goods are high investment products and play an important role in the economy.
+They act as an entry barrier for new companies that lack the necessary funds to acquire such equipment.
+If a business is unable to produce goods due to the lack of equipment, then it cannot compete in the market.

 Capital goods play a vital role in increasing the production of goods in the long term, or in other words, it increases the production capacity of goods and services.

-But if there is an excess of capital goods, it can lead to a reduction of consumption, so an economy must maintain a balance between the consumer goods and capital goods.
+However, if there is an excess of capital goods, then it can lead to a reduction of consumption.
+Thus, an economy must maintain the balance between the consumer goods and the capital goods.

-This brings us to the conclusion of the concept of Capital goods, which plays an important role in the production and growth of an economy.
-For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This brings us to the conclusion of the concept of Capital Goods, which plays an important role in the production and growth of an economy.
+For more such interesting concepts, stay tuned to our website.

 Frequently Asked Questions on

-Capital goods are mostly fixed assets that are purchased by the producer in order to produce consumer goods; the examples are building, equipment, machinery, furniture, etc.
+Capital goods are mostly fixed assets that are purchased by the producer in order to produce consumer goods.
+Examples: Buildings, equipment, machinery, furniture, and more.